 The Fund is a stapled entity comprised of the Active Fund and the Passive Fund, both of which are registered managed investment schemes.
 The Active Fund and Passive Fund have entered into a Stapling Deed.
 The Fund is issuing Fund Units (refer to Sections 4 & 11) through this PDS.
 ASIC has issued its Stapling Relief Instrument to approve the stapling of the Fund Units comprising Units in the underlying Active Fund and the Passive Fund respectively being stapled to each other and issued as Fund Units.
 ASIC takes no responsibility for the content of this PDS.
-The Responsible Entity will notify accordance with section 1015D of the Corporations Act.
+The Responsible Entity will notify ASIC that this PDS is in use in accordance with section 1015D of the Corporations Act.